michaldziuba03/websockets/README.md

 ...
 const firstByte = buff.readUint8(byteOffset); // 129 as decimal = 10000001 as binary
 const lastFourBits = firstByte & 15;  // 15 as decimal = 00001111 as binary

+console.log(lastFourBits) // 1 as decimal = 0001 as binary
 ```

 #### Let's actually parse first byte